hannahbnelson/ttbarEFT/README.md

 ```

 # Run a job using work\_queue
 First, `cd` into `analysis`.
-Here you will find the `run_wq_processor.py` script.
-To run the script, do
+Here you will find the `run_processor.py` script.
+This script can run over any processor that is in the `analysis` directory, and setup to be run over in the script.
+To add a new processor, modify the `proc_options` variable at the beginning of the script, and add the option in line 75.

+To run the script, run
 ```
-python run_processor.py --outname OutputName <PathToInputFile>
+python run_processor.py --outname <OutputName> -p <ProcessorName (without .py)> <PathToInputFile> --hist-list name1 name2 name3
 ```

+By default, nanogen_processor.py and the work_queue_excecutor are used.
+Without specifying a --hist-list, all histograms in the processor are created.
+There are also some shortcut words for lists of histograms available, see inside the run script for these lists.

-This creates the tasks, but you need to request some workers to execute them on distributed workers.
+When using the work_queue excecutor, this script creates the tasks, but you need to request some workers to execute them on distributed workers.

 ## Submit workers on glados
 Please note that the workers must be submitted from the same environment that you are running the run script from so open a new ssh session to `glados` and run these commands: